-Water is tremendously important to us if only because around 70% of the globe is covered with it, Each of us is 55-75% water (by weight) and life most likely arose in water.
+Water is tremendously important to us if only because around 70% of the surface of the globe is covered with it.
+Each of us is 55-75% water (by weight) and life most likely arose in water.
 Two properties of water are of fundamental importance for biochemistry and, therefore, for life.

 - the attractive force between water molecules and

 - the tendency of water to ionize slightly.

 As we saw, the electron configuration of oxygen’s eight electrons is: